15 great SEO tips to make your WordPress blog rank even higher

 But the magic of Google is getting smarter.
 Think of semantic word combinations, the new and ultimate #0 position and the introduction of Rankbrain.
 And PageRank seems to be dead.
-So what can you do as a marketer with limited budget?
+So what can you do as a marketer with a limited budget?

 At the latest Content Marketing World conference there was a lot of attention for SEO.
 And rightly so!
 As search engines are still the main traffic driver for many content marketing initiatives.